 The Directorate Manager is responsible for applying the principles of good practice in Appendix 3.
-The Health and Safety Advisor (Environmental) will inform the Directorate Manager of any exceedences of workplace monitoring and subsequent recommendations.
+The Health and Safety Advisor (Environmental) will inform the Directorate Manager of any exceedances of workplace monitoring and subsequent recommendations.
+The directorate manager is responsible for implementing recommendations.